12 Ways To Scale Your Business

 Since we’ve upgraded our CRM software and have paid more attention to it, we’ve been able to pinpoint which funnels perform well (see #1), which emails have the highest open rate, and which steps people are dropping out on.
 It enables us to maintain an overview of how everything takes place, which helps us stay organized and keep tabs on every lead and customer that comes our way.

 We used to use Ontraport and now we use InfusionSoft.
-Both have worked well for the most part.
+Both Ontraport and InfusionSofthave worked well for the most part.
 Having either will help you segment your email list so you can track who you’re talking to and tag them appropriately.
-One of our goals in the upcoming year is to start optimizing our CRM tracking, so stay tuned.

 In the meantime, if all of this sounds overwhelming, no need to worry, it’s time to…

-A lot of business owners suffer from what I call “superman syndrome”.
+A lot of business owners suffer from what is called “superman syndrome”.
 They think they can do everything themselves.
 They write their emails, run their ads, do podcast interviews, and more.
 They’ve thought about hiring help, but they’re either too cheap or too scared that if they delegate it, it won’t get done properly.

 These fears as a business owner are rational, but they are still holding you back from scaling.
 If you want to grow your business, you need to work on your business, not just in it.
 Even though you think you’re the best at writing your sales copy or running your Facebook campaigns, it’s not the best way to spend your time.
 Plus, there are experts out there that can do it better than you.
 Sorry, superman.

-Hiring can be a scary thing, so it’s important to be careful when bringing on new team members.
+Hiring a VA or outsourcing some of your workload can be a scary thing, so it’s important to be careful when bringing on new team members.
 While hiring someone to replace you right now may seem like a step backward, in the long run, it’ll definitely be a forward LEAP if you do it right.

 Some people feel like they need to touch every single aspect of the business in order to be confident that it’s running well.
 Here’s a good rule: if you can hire somebody who can your job 90% as well as you can, then do it.